mahnoor-ali/mahnoor-ali/README.md

  <h3>🚀 About Me </h3>

-- 🌱 I have been into web development since 1 year(.Net) and currently learning MERN stack
+- 🌱 I have been into web development.
+(1 year experience working on .NET) and currently learning MERN stack.

+- I am open to any Web Development collaborations

+- Currently working on Competitive programming in C++.
+Checkout out my leetcode repository.

 - 💬 Ask me about **anything**